JeNaiKe/JeNaiKe/README.md

 - 👋 Hi, I’m @JeNaiKe (João Duarte)
-- 👀 I’m interested in ...
-Newb game dev on godot, love ilde games that have actual gameplay
+- 👀  Newb game dev on godot, with growing interest in Angular develpment.
-- 🌱 I’m currently learning ...
-3rd year of computer science
+- 🌱 3rd year of computer science course.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 JeNaiKe/JeNaiKe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.